icepony/AlwaysBatterySaver/README.md

 **Always Battery Saver** is a simple Xposed module that intercepts the system call responsible for disabling Battery Saver due to charging and prevents it, effectively keeping Battery Saver active if you enabled it manually.

-## How it Works (Technical Details)
+## Core Logic

-This module uses the Xposed Framework to modify the behavior of the Android system server (`android` package).
+This module works by hooking into the Android system server (`android` package), specifically targeting methods within the `com.android.server.power.batterysaver.BatterySaverStateMachine` class (or dynamically finding similar methods).

-1.  **Target:** The module hooks into the `com.android.server.power.batterysaver.BatterySaverStateMachine` class within the Android system server process.
-2.  **Method Hook:** It specifically targets the `enableBatterySaverLocked(boolean enable, boolean manual, int reason, String reasonStr)` method.
-3.  **Interception Logic:**
-    *   The module examines the parameters passed to `enableBatterySaverLocked` *before* the original method runs.
+It intercepts system calls related to Battery Saver state changes:

+1.  **`enableBatterySaverLocked`:**
+    *   Prevents Battery Saver from being automatically disabled when the device is plugged in (`reason = 7 / "Plugged in"`), if the corresponding option is enabled.
-    *   It checks if the method is being called to *disable* Battery Saver (`enable` parameter is `false`).
+    *   (Experimental) Can block *all* calls to this method to lock the current Battery Saver state.
-    *   It checks if the reason for disabling is that the device was plugged in (`reason` parameter is `7`, corresponding to `REASON_PLUGGED_IN`).
-    *   If both conditions are true (trying to disable Battery Saver *because* it's plugged in), the module prevents the original `enableBatterySaverLocked` method from executing (`param.setResult(null)`).
-4.  **Result:** Battery Saver mode remains enabled even when the device starts charging, provided it was already manually enabled.
+2.  **`setBatteryStatus`:**
+    *   Can prevent the system from notifying the Battery Saver service that the device is charging (`newPowered = true`), effectively making the system think it's always on battery.

 ## Requirements